csvsoundsystem/mockingjay/README.md

 .@<person-on-your-tracking-list> retweeted @<person-they-retweeted>: <url-of-original-tweet>
 ````

-which would look like this if a Mockingjay bot were retweeting @csvsoundsystem whenever they mentioned "big data", which someone should make by the way.
+Or, another example: it would look like this if a Mockingjay bot were retweeting @csvsoundsystem whenever they mentioned "big data", which someone should make by the way.

 ````
 @csvsoundsystem retweeted @lifewinning: https://twitter.com/lifewinning/status/445688842721705985